-The medieval Church's vision informed the people's religious imagination during the Middle Ages (c.
-476-1500 CE) and the world was therefore interpreted - even by heterodox Christians - through the Church's lens.
-Ghosts – commonly referred to as revenants during the medieval period – were no exception in that the Church defined such apparitions as souls in purgatory requiring human intervention to find eternal peace.
+The medieval Church informed the people's religious imagination during the Middle Ages (c.
+476-1500) and the world was therefore interpreted - even by heterodox Christians - through the Church's lens.
+Ghosts – referred to as revenants – were no exception in that the Church defined such apparitions as souls in purgatory requiring human intervention to find eternal peace.

 In the Early Middle Ages (c.
-476-1000 CE), there was no consensus on the meaning of ghostly appearances since, following the biblical injunction to "test all spirits", it was usually thought that such an apparition was a demon.
-As the Church emphasized the reality of purgatory (and accrued wealth by selling indulgences to shorten one's time there) the concept of the ghost-as-soul-in-purgatory gained more ground.
+476-1000), there was no consensus on the meaning of ghostly appearances since, following the biblical injunction to "test all spirits", it was usually thought that such an apparition was a demon.
+As the Church began to emphasize the reality of purgatory, however, the concept of the ghost-as-soul-in-purgatory gained more ground.

 The souls most likely to return to haunt the living were those whose burial rituals were not performed correctly or who had unfinished business which required closure; suicides, women who died in childbirth, or people who died suddenly and tragically without time for confession and absolution.
 Another reason, often entwined with these, was the need of the living to properly say goodbye and let the deceased person go.
 Elaborate rituals developed to enable the living to cope with the loss of death, release their memories of the dead in order to lay a ghost to rest, and move on with life.